Sometimes deciding what to wear to a job interview is more nerve-wracking than the actual interview itself.

 Your suit jacket should be dark and single-breasted.
 Although very subtle pinstripes would also be acceptable, a solid color is the best choice.
 As long as your pattern isn’t bold, you are safe.

 Your tie can provide the splash of an appropriate color for your outfit.
-Either a solid tie or one with a small printed design is fine, but make sure that it’s well-matched with your suit.
+A solid tie or one with a small printed design is fine, but make sure it’s well-matched with your suit.

 Stick to a Neutral Color Suit